biocompute-objects/BCO_Documentation/execution-domain.md

 ### 2.5.2 Script "script"

 The Script field points to an internal or external reference to a script object that was used to perform computations for this BCO instance.
-This may be a reference to Galaxy Project or Seven Bridges Genomics pipeline, a Common Workflow Language (CWL) object in GitHub, a High-performance Integrated Virtual Environment (HIVE) computational service or any other type of script.
+This may be a reference to an object in GitHub, a computational service or any other type of script.

 ```json
  "script": ["https://example.com/workflows/antiviral_resistance_detection_hive.py"]